1888 Studios

 1888 Studios is a proposed film and television studio planned to be built on a 70 acre site at Bergen Point in Bayonne, New Jersey.
 Its name is a nod to the year the movie camera was invented.
+At 1.5M million gross square feet, reports say it will be the largest ground-up movie studio complex in North America.

 The waterfront brownfield site on the Kill van Kull and Newark Bay was a former Texaco site rezoned in 2020 in a redevelopment plan to permit a film studio to be built.
 When completed, it will be New Jersey's largest film and television studio and will include a part of the Hackensack RiverWalk.

 The project, which will include approximately 19 buildings, is estimated to cost $700 million in construction and $200 million in land development.
 The City of Bayonne floated a bond of $65 million to support the project. as well a PILOT agreement.
+Projected to cost over $1 billion, it is being spearheaded by Arpad Busson with incentives from the New Jersey Economic Development Authority.

-The design is by Gensler.
-Construction is expected to start in 2023.
+The studio lot was designed by architectural firm Gensler.
+Construction was expected to start in 2024 and take 2 years.

+In October 2025, Paramount Skydance announced that it had signed a minimum 10-year, 285,000-square-foot lease at 1888 Studios.